 Attainment of a degree with distinction is indicated on the student’s diploma and permanent academic record.

 The Kappa Gamma Chapter of Sigma Theta Tau International was charted in 1988 and is the honor society for the School of Nursing.
-Graduate and Undergraduate students are eligible based upon criteria as established by Sigma Theta Tau International Inc.
+Graduate and Undergraduate, Graduate, and Doctoral students are eligible based upon criteria as established by Sigma Theta Tau International Inc.

 - Clubs & Organizations

-The Health Sciences Center Student Association (HSCSA) represents all HSC undergraduate students enrolled in the Schools of Health Technology and Management, Nursing, and Social Welfare.
-HSCSA sponsors numerous activities and programs during the year to meet the social and academic needs of students.
+The Health Sciences Association (HSA) represents all HSC undergraduate students enrolled in the Schools of Health Technology and Management, Nursing, and Social Welfare.
+HSA sponsors numerous activities and programs during the year to meet the social and academic needs of students.
 It also promotes inter-professional understanding and education by fostering joint activities among students in the different health professions programs.